Alice Towers Great Britain

-No stranger to top ten places in the youth classifications, Alice showed her potential by winning the road race at the British national championship in her second year as an elite rider with a long solo breakaway.
-She followed this with seventh place on the Muur de Geraardsbergen in the final stage of the Lotto Belgium Tour.
+No stranger to top ten places in the youth classifications, Alice Towers showed her potential by winning the road race at the British national championship in her second year as an elite rider with an arduous solo breakaway.
+She followed this with seventh place on the Muur de Geraardsbergen in the final stage of the Lotto Belgium Tour, proving her versatility.

-Alice joins the team as an exciting up-and-coming talent.
-The 19-year-old British road champion looks forward to being an integral part of the Women’s World Tour Team next season.
+The 20-year-old British road champion looks forward to being an integral part of the Women’s World Tour Team next season.